ThomasSpringett/HeartRate/README.md

 ### Hear Rate Intensity Zones

 #### CDC
-The CDC defines zones as follows:
-* Target Heart Rate is 64% to 76%.
-CDC.
-* High Intensity target heart rate is 76-93% (CDC).
+The CDC defines zones as follows: Target Heart Rate is 64% to 76%.
+High Intensity target heart rate is 76-93% (CDC).
 Or 120 to 146 for the 62 year old.

 #### MayoClinic
-The Mayo Clinic defines

-1. Moderate intensity as 50-70% of maximum heart rate.
-2. Vigorous as 70% to 85%.
+The Mayo Clinic defines moderate intensity as 50-70% of maximum heart rate and vigorous as 70% to 85%.

 #### Polar
 The heart rate monitor company Polar suggests 5 heart rate zones: